AdaRoseCannon/progressive-web-apps-talk/index.md

 Your app receives push notifications via a Service Worker.

+A worker is a piece of JavaScript which runs in a seperate thread to your main page.

+The service worker is a special shared worker.

+It acts like a proxy between browser tabs and the larger web allowing one to rewrite requests and responses on the fly.

+If often gets compared to AppCache but being a worker it can be used much more usefully.

+The service worker (and by extension push notifications) are unavailble on iOS but you can progressively enhance offline support by using AppCache.

+The service worker will displace AppCache when it is installed.

 <blockquote class="dark" id="splash-slide" style="background-image: url('images/bird5.jpg');">
 <h1>Setting up the Service Worker</h1>
 </blockquote>

-## The Service Worker
+## The Service

-The service worker is a special shared worker.
-It acts like a proxy between browser tabs and the larger web allowing one to rewrite requests and responses on the fly.
+Once it is installed:

 The service worker can outlive your open tabs and the browser will start your service worker when it receives a push notification.